 It was born in Asia, where it was created.
 But it was in Europe where it became known and acquires its fame and boom.
 Because Royalty wanted their dresses made with this type of fabric.
 Using it even to create lingerie pieces, which are also associated with sensuality.

 However, this fabric was relegated for a long period without having prominence.
 It was considered “old-fashioned.”
 But, nowadays, it has returned to see the light and with force.
 Now it´s even one of the trending fabrics for this season, used by various haute couture houses in their collections.

-Forgotten in time in the world of fashion, recently shone again, becoming the star of any look.
-For a party or a day-to-day look, always giving a more elegant air to combinations.
+Forgotten in time in the world of fashion, satin has recently shone again, becoming the star of any look.
+For a party or a day-to-day look, always gives a more elegant air to combinations.

 What is the satin fabric?